 6. Dried flowers, shells.

 Advice!
-Do not throw away old children's drawings, shreds of fabric, magazines, decorations– all this can become part of the picture.
-Keep them in a separate box, periodically reviewing and arranging among themselves.
+Don't throw away old children's drawings, scraps of fabric, magazines, decorations– all this can become part of the picture.
+Store them in a separate box, periodically reviewing and arranging them together.

-The easiest way to create an original painting for the interior with your own hands is to paint it.
-The theme is limited only by the imagination of the creator.
-Even in the absence of artistic skills, a masterpiece can turn out: use abstract techniques, study master classes and photos of finished works.
+The easiest way to create for the interior original painting with your own hands - write it.
+The subject is limited only by the imagination of the creator.
+Even if you have no artistic skills, you can create a masterpiece: use abstract techniques, study master classes and photos of finished works.

-Oil, watercolor, acrylic paints will become faithful assistants in creating a picture for the interior.
-As a basis, you can use both a professional canvas and plain thick paper or a primed board.
+Oil, watercolor, acrylic paints will become faithful assistants in creating paintings for the interior.
+As a base, you can use either professional canvas or regular thick paper or a primed board.

 Advice!
-Inspiration can be drawn from nature if there are picturesque places near the house.
-If you are not lucky with the place or the weather, feel free to draw your household, pets, fruit compositions - whatever.
-The accuracy of reproducing reality does not play any role, the main thing is to approach the process with a soul.
+You can draw inspiration from nature if there are picturesque places near your home.
+If you are unlucky with either the location or the weather, feel free to draw your household, pets, fruit compositions - whatever.
+The accuracy of the reproduction of reality does not play any role, the main thing is to approach the process with soul.

-Modular paintings are suitable for almost any room: from cuisine before living room, but it is important to select appropriate images.
-If you don’t have time at all to create a masterpiece with your own hands, then we have good news for you - today you can buy them in any specialized store!
+Modular paintings are suitable for almost any room: from kitchens before living room, but it is important to select appropriate images.
+If you don’t have time at all to create a masterpiece with your own hands, then we have for you good news- today you can buy them in any specialized store!

 Photo printing

-The technical side of the issue is taken over by a photo workshop, which can print a suitable image on almost any basis: canvas, paper, ceramics, etc. These can be ordinary posters with the image of interesting places, people, ornaments.
+The technical side of the issue is taken care of by a photo workshop, which can print a suitable image on almost any basis: canvas, paper, ceramics, etc. These can be ordinary posters with image interesting places, people, ornaments.

 Advice!
-The poster is not just a picture, it must carry a certain idea, match the interior, the theme of the room and the character of the owners of the house.
-Recently, pin-up and retro posters have gained particular popularity.
+A poster is not just a picture, it must convey a certain idea, correspond to the interior, the theme of the room and the character of the owners of the house.
+IN Lately Pin-up and retro style posters have gained particular popularity.

-If the poster is large, you can divide the image into several segments and, when combined into a single canvas, beat the joints, making it look like a modular picture.
+If the poster is large-format, you can divide the image into several segments and, when combined into a single canvas, play with the joints, making it look like a modular picture.

-If there is a child in the house, then you can scan his drawings and, choosing the right ones in color, shape,.
-A photo of the artist himself can complement such a poster.
-It remains only to print the poster and place it in a frame that matches the color and style.
+If there is a child in the house, then you can scan his drawings and select the ones that match the color, shape, etc. Such a poster can be complemented by a photo of the artist himself.
+All that remains is to print the poster and place it in a frame that matches the color and style.

-Collage of old and new family photos can be hung as a picture in the bedroom or living room, and posters with the image of the relevant paraphernalia, fruits, are suitable for the kitchen.
-Finally, it is worth noting that it is recommended to choose posters and panels for the kitchen in rich and bright colors, however, no one forbids you to go against the rules and create stylish ones.
+Collage of old and new family photos You can hang it as a picture in the bedroom or living room, and posters depicting the corresponding paraphernalia and fruits are suitable for the kitchen.
+Finally, it is worth noting that it is recommended to choose posters and panels for the kitchen in rich and bright colors. color ranges however, no one forbids you to go against the rules and create stylish ones.

 Textile

-From all kinds of shreds, fabrics with a beautiful ornament, ribbons, braid or lace, you can create real masterpieces in patchwork style with your own hands.
+From all kinds of scraps, fabric with beautiful patterns, ribbons, braid or lace, you can create real masterpieces in patchwork style with your own hands.
 Fabric paintings are most often made using the appliqué technique.
-Dense textiles with a discreet and inconspicuous ornament (stripes, polka dots, etc.) are taken as the basis, and the main elements are cut out of bright shreds.
+The basis is taken of dense textiles with discreet and inconspicuous patterns (stripes, polka dots, etc.), and the main elements are cut out from bright shreds.

-Most often, kitchens and nurseries are decorated with textile works, since these rooms are characterized by a certain simplicity that is present in the application.
+Most often, kitchens and children's rooms are decorated with textile works, since these rooms are characterized by a certain simplicity present in the appliqué.

 Advice!
-From felt, flannel and other fabrics that hold their shape well, you can cut fruits, animals, cars, houses.
-You can safely combine various textures and patterns on fabrics, use braid, decorative cord, buttons for decoration.
-For the living room, you can make a textile picture of wrinkled silk with abstract patterns.
+From felt, flannel and other fabrics that hold their shape well, you can cut out fruits, animals, cars, and houses.
+You can safely combine different textures and patterns on fabrics, use braid, decorative cord, and buttons for decoration.
+For the living room, you can make a textile picture from crinkled silk with abstract patterns.

 From buttons

 With their help, you can create original things by sewing or appliqué.
 Often this type of fittings is used to depict leaves on trees.
-Buttons can be originally glued inside any contour, for example, a silhouette butterflies or cats.
-In sewing stores, you can pick up details of various shapes, colors and materials and lay them out like a mosaic, according to a pre-prepared pattern.
-Such works of buttons will fit perfectly into the kitchen, however, they can be used for the living room and bedroom.
+Buttons can be glued in an original way inside any contour, for example, a silhouette butterflies or cats.
+In sewing stores you can pick up details various forms, colors and materials and lay them out like a mosaic according to a pre-prepared pattern.
+Such button creations will fit perfectly into the kitchen, however, they can also be used for the living room and bedroom.

 Advice!
-Buttons can be glued around the perimeter of the picture frame, giving it a personality.
+Buttons can be glued around the perimeter of the picture frame, giving it individuality.

 Wallpaper and panels

-Often, after repairs, large pieces of beautiful wallpaper remain, which will be useful for making unusual interior paintings.
+Often, after renovation, large pieces of beautiful wallpaper remain, which are useful for making unusual interior paintings.

-1. Framed wallpaper is the easiest option to create something like this. panel.
-A piece of the desired shape is cut out of the roll and placed in the frame.
+1. Wallpaper in a frame is the easiest option to create something like this panel.
+A piece is cut from the roll the desired shape and is placed in the frame.
 Moreover, the ornament may coincide with the pattern on the walls or differ from it.
-Such elements can go in a row of 2-3 pieces.
+Such elements can come in a row of 2-3 pieces.

-2. Golden paint and a stencil or small black-and-white photos stylized antique will help to revive a boring canvas in a frame.
-Such pictures from the wallpaper will fit perfectly into
+2. Golden paint and a stencil or small black and white photos, stylized in an antique style, will help to revive a boring canvas in a frame.
+Similar wallpaper pictures will fit perfectly into

-Handmade paintings will perfectly complement any design of a living space.
-Still, because who can feel and emphasize the mood of the house better than its owners?
-Executed in a variety of techniques, such details will make even a standard design special, transform an uncomplicated kitchen or hall, inspire bright emotions and bring comfort.
+Handmade paintings will perfectly complement any living space design.
+Of course, who can feel and emphasize the mood of a house better than its owners?
+Made using a variety of techniques, such details will make even a standard design special, transform a simple kitchen or living room, inspire rainbow emotions and bring coziness.

 Abstraction

 Do you have a lone chair in a rich lemon color in your room?
-Support the accent with a concise picture painted by yourself!
+Support the accent with a laconic picture painted yourself!

-We are witnessing the triumph of abstractionism, and in most galleries we meet canvases that seem to have come out from under the brush of either a child or a dolphin.
-So if the difference is insignificant, why not try to write your own creation?
+We are witnessing the triumph of abstract art, and in most galleries we encounter canvases that seem to have come from the brush of either a child or a dolphin.
+So if the difference is not significant, why not try writing your own creation?
 Drawing classes bring incredible pleasure, and the result simply cannot be bad or wrong!

 A simple and elegant option is a gradient image.
 You don't need instructions to play it.
-Allocate a few minutes of your time, stock up on a roller or brush, two paints (main and white) - a few movements, and a bright accessory is ready.
+Take a few minutes of your time, stock up on a roller or brush, two paints (primary and white) – a few strokes, and the bright accessory is ready.

-Draw broken horizontal stripes, they will resemble visualized sound waves or complex graphics, and therefore it will always be interesting to examine them.
-Golden foil or paint will help dilute the severity of the lines.
+Draw broken horizontal stripes, they will resemble the visualized ones sound waves or complex graphs, and therefore it will always be interesting to examine them.
+Golden foil or paint will help to dilute the severity of the lines.
 You can leave empty spaces, and strokes should be done in one motion.
 It is best to combine gold with a white background, as well as contrasting rough materials - concrete or brick.

 In general, images can be anything.
-It is not necessary to draw something intricate - even children's blots, circles and triangles, diamonds and waves, when choosing the right colors, will become real poetry.
+It is not necessary to draw something intricate - even children's blots, circles and triangles, diamonds and waves will become real poetry if you select the right colors.

 Wood paintings

 Natural materials are at the peak of popularity.
-Small wood pictures or huge panels will complete the actual modern interiors in loft, modern, eco, country, rustic styles.
+Small wood pictures or huge panels will complete current modern interiors in loft, modern, eco, country, and rustic styles.

-As a base, use thin dried boards made of natural wood or light panels, for example, from plywood.
-Decorate the bars with stencils, garlands, crystals, paint or give them a fancy configuration.
+As a base, use thin dried boards made of natural wood or light panels, for example, plywood.
+Decorate the bars with stencils, garlands, crystals, paint them or give them a fancy configuration.

-To bring into the house the atmosphere of a fresh forest will help panels of wood saw cuts.
-Draw a sketch and get to work.
+Panels made from wood cuts will help bring the atmosphere of a fresh forest into your home.
+Sketch out a sketch and get to work.
 It is best to select elements of different textures and sizes - this will add naturalness to the composition.
-Sand the sides that will adhere to the base and fix the bars, and leave the front parts embossed.
+Sand the sides that will be adjacent to the base and fix the bars, leaving the front parts in relief.
 Fix the finished result with glue and varnish for brightness and better preservation.

-Carnations and threads - at first glance, not the most romantic and cute items, but they can be used to make very cute crafts.
-The composition of this non-standard tandem will become the original decor of the room.
+Carnations and threads are not the most romantic and cute items at first glance, but you can use them to make very cute crafts.
+A composition from this non-standard tandem will become an original decor for the room.
 You are unlikely to find such a picture from someone else - after all, you made it yourself.

-Consider creating a product with the inscription "OK".
-Of the basic materials for its manufacture, you will need: a light wooden board or plywood 50x50 cm; White paint; roller or brush; sketch; small cloves; threads for knitting or embroidery of different shades, close to each other; duct tape; pencil.
+Consider creating a product that says “OK.”
+The basic materials for its manufacture you will need: light wooden board or plywood 50x50 cm; White paint; roller or brush; sketch; small carnations; threads for knitting or embroidery of different shades close to each other; duct tape; pencil.

-If the wood background is uneven, then sand it with sandpaper.
-Apply paint in long strokes twice.
-You can vary the sketch yourself or find it on the Internet and print it, group the sheets with a ribbon.
-Cut off the edges with scissors.
+If the wood background is uneven, sand it with sandpaper.
+Apply the paint in long strokes twice.
+You can vary the sketch yourself or find it on the Internet and print it, group the sheets with tape.
+Cut the edges with scissors.
 Place the stencil on a dry board and secure with adhesive tape.
-Drive carnations into places with dot marks, starting from the top edge.
-The important point is that they should be approximately at the same height level and create parallel straight lines.
-Carefully remove the template and remaining pieces of paper.
+Drive the nails into the dotted areas, starting from the top edge.
+Important point– they should be approximately at the same height level and create parallel straight lines.
+Carefully remove the template and any remaining pieces of paper.

-When you have finished with the letters, take the thread away from the last carnation and wrap the other nails around with it.
-The point is that there is no clear order of the nails here, choose the path of the thread randomly.
-When one color ends, take another, but close in tone shade.
-Finally, fill in the void inside the letter "O" and fix the finished composition on the wall.
+When you have completed the letters, move the thread away from the last nail and wrap it around the other nails.
+The point is that there is no clear order of nails here, choose the path of the thread randomly.
+When one color runs out, take another, but similar shade.
+Finally, fill the void inside the letter “O” and mount the finished composition on the wall.

 Pictures from wallpaper

-Many beautiful, intricately patterned wallpapers are so expensive that it's easier to glue banknotes instead.
-We won’t go that far, but using wallpaper as a spot decor is a completely rational compromise.
-Moreover, beautiful patterns in large numbers can ripple, but we will carefully bypass these potential troubles.
+Many beautiful wallpapers with intricate patterns are so expensive that it is easier to glue banknotes instead.
+We won’t go that far, but using wallpaper as a spot decoration is a completely rational compromise.
+Moreover, the beautiful patterns in large quantities may ripple, but we will carefully avoid these potential troubles.

-So, patterned wallpaper itself is a finished canvas, so it is enough to place them inside spectacular frames.
-It is good if the pattern and individual colors overlap with other interior details.
-Hunt for sales of leftover wallpaper, anyway, one roll will be enough.
-Moreover, several types of this material can be purchased to create modular compositions.
+So, patterned wallpaper itself is a finished canvas, so it is enough to place it inside spectacular frames.
+It’s good if the design and individual colors resonate with other interior details.
+Look for sales of leftover wallpaper; one roll will still be enough.
+Moreover, you can purchase several types of this material to create modular compositions.

 Ordinary buttons are a very convenient material for creativity.
 With their help, original crafts are created by sewing or attaching with glue.
 This technology is universal and suitable for creating unusual paintings.

-With fittings, you can “outline” the silhouette of a letter, tree, butterfly, elephant, owl, or any other object that you think of.
-In a sewing paraphernalia store, pick up buttons in different configurations and colors, and at home lay them out on a template and fix them on a prepared basis.
-Cheerful works will be a wonderful and somewhat ironic addition to the design of the kitchen, living room or nursery.
+You can use the fittings to “outline” the silhouette of a letter, tree, butterfly, elephant, owl or any other object you can think of.
+In a sewing accessories store, select buttons in different configurations and colors, and at home, lay them out on a template and fix them on the prepared base.
+Cheerful works will be a wonderful and somewhat ironic addition to the design of a kitchen, living room or nursery.

 Textile

-Another extremely easy idea for a quick painting is to take an interesting scarf or piece of fabric with a suitable pattern and wrap it around a wood board.
-Textiles are fastened with flat buttons or small studs.
+One more extreme easy idea for an express painting - take an interesting scarf or piece of fabric with a suitable pattern and cover it with a wooden board.
+Textiles are fastened with flat buttons or small nails.

-Dense fabrics such as flannel or felt can be cut into intricate pieces.
+You can cut out individual intricate elements from thick fabrics such as flannel or felt.
 Combine different textures, use thematic details - lace and braid, buttons.

 Using stencils, you can easily apply images to any surface.
-Thick cardboard or plywood is best suited as a base.
-To make the background look harmonious, to fill it, you need to use a shade that contrasts with the color of the picture.
+Thick cardboard or plywood are best suited as a base.
+To make the background look harmonious, you need to use a shade to fill it that is contrastingly different from the color of the picture.
 Clear gold or silver patterns on a white background look very original.

-Compositions applied with paint can be monophonic and multi-colored.
-As a stencil, you can take flowers and leaves, a lace napkin.
-Also use sticky stencils, they will add volume to your picture.
+Compositions applied with paint can be monochromatic or multi-colored.
+You can use flowers and leaves or a lace napkin as a stencil.
+Also use stick-on stencils, they will add volume to your painting.

-Prepare the base and, if desired, fill the background with paint.
-After that, holding the stencil, carefully paint over the empty areas.
+Prepare the base and fill the background with paint if desired.
+After this, holding the stencil, carefully paint over the empty areas.

 When the paint is dry, remove the pattern or move it and apply the next pattern using this or another pattern.